exec85/FTB/README.md

 <font size="2"> [Back to Index](#index)
 </font>

-Go to the google chrome store and search for our chrome extension like this:
+In Google Chrome Store search for our extension:

 ![image](https://github.com/exec85/FTB/assets/58392827/a090e4ef-9852-44b3-9959-0dd6ef119b3c)

-After that click on "Add" to add FTB to your chrome browser
+Click on "Add" to add FTB to your Google Chrome browser

 ![image](https://github.com/exec85/FTB/assets/58392827/462d08e0-a5c2-4fbd-a012-5b7b0a611e0a)

-After you click on the small puzzle icon in the upper right corner of your browser and pin it to have it always visible:
+Click on the small puzzle icon in the upper right corner in Google Chrome and pin it:

 ![image](https://github.com/exec85/FTB/assets/58392827/b3b0be63-da86-4742-8c8c-0d9200f509f8)

-It should then look like this:
+It should look like this:

 ![image](https://github.com/exec85/FTB/assets/58392827/98249a19-138b-482b-9c67-000972ef8bd6)